ohler55/oj/pages/Options.md

 Class to use instead of Hash on load.
 This is the same as the :object_class.

+### :ignore [Array]

+Ignore all the classes in the Array when dumping.
+A value of nil indicates ignore nothing.

 ### :indent [Fixnum]

 Number of spaces to indent each element in a JSON document, zero is no newline